Council on Aging

 MEMBER DUTIES

-A member’s duty is to understand, support, and carry out the Council on Aging’s mission on behalf of the aging population.
+A member must understand, support, and carry out the Council on Aging’s mission on behalf of the aging population.
 The Council on Aging assists older adults to remain independent at home for as long as possible while providing for choices and opportunities.
 This includes identifying unmet needs and developing and implementing programs and services that help to meet those needs.
 Members should attend as many of the eleven meetings each year as possible.
-Preview the budget and narrative reports sent by the Director and review the minutes from prior meetings and agenda for the current meeting and come prepared to discuss.
+Preview the budget and narrative reports sent by the Director review the minutes from prior meetings and the agenda for the current meeting and come prepared to discuss.

 MEMBERSHIP RESPONSIBILITIES

 Members are responsible to the City Mayor and ultimately to the citizens of Framingham.
 Members must understand and be committed to the COA-defined mission.
-Members must understand the state laws that affect all Council on Aging board members across the state, such as Open Meeting Law, Public Records law, Conflict of Interest Laws, Fair Information Practices Act.
+Members must understand the state laws that affect all Council on Aging board members across the state, such as the Open Meeting Law, Public Records Law, Conflict of Interest Laws, and the Fair Information Practices Act.
 Effective communications between the COA board and the Mayor are central to the Council’s fulfillment of its mission.

 Board members must understand and approve the Director of Elder Services budget and monitor it monthly or at least quarterly.